pdayao/cpnt260-a2/README.md

 # cpnt260-a2
+CPNT 260 Web Page Construction Fundamentals\
-Assignment 2 - Single Card
+Assignment 2 - Single Card\
+Patricia Dayao
+# A link to the GH Pages site